andreagussoni/TrackingEyes/README.md

 # TrackingEyes

 This project was done during 7th week of MIT course in full stack developement.

-The pair of eyes are done with css follows mouse pointer.
+The eyes in the screen center follow the mouse pointer, eyes are done with css.

-Improvements to be made: some styiling needs to be added, could try other shapes. other than eyes. download the repo to use it or go to andreagussoni.github.io/TrackingEyes
+Improvements to be made: some styiling needs to be added, could try other shapes. other than eyes. download the repo to use it or go to

+andreagussoni.github.io/TrackingEyes

 MIT LICENSE